RoaLogic/ahb3lite_interconnect/README.md

 ![Roa Logic Hdr][]

-# AHB-Lite Multilayer Switch
+# AHB-Lite Multi-layer Interconnect Switch

-The Roa Logic *AHB-Lite Multi-layer Interconnect* is a fully parameterized High Performance, Low Latency Interconnect Fabric soft IP for AHB-Lite.
+The Roa Logic *AHB-Lite Multi-layer Interconnect Switch* is a fully parameterized High Performance, Low Latency Interconnect Fabric soft IP for AHB-Lite.
 It allows a virtually unlimited number of AHB-Lite bus masters and slaves to be connected without the need of bus arbitration to be implemented by the bus masters.
 Instead, slave side arbitration is implemented for each slave port within the core.

-The Multi-layer Interconnect supports priority and round-robin based arbitration when multiple bus masters request access to the same slave port.
+The Interconnect supports priority and round-robin based arbitration when multiple bus masters request access to the same slave port.
 Arbitration typically completes within 1 clock cycle

 ![System Diagram][]